 “It was a joy to read these entries.
 Wow – what vividness of language and vision, what wit, what passion!
 They lit me up on a bone-damp morning.
 It was a pleasure and a privilege to be able to read them, and many thanks to National Poetry Day for running the competition.”

 To celebrate National Poetry Day 2018 we ran a special The Lost Words competition with the support of publisher Hamish Hamilton.
 We received thousands of entries, wonderful poems from schools and children across the country.
-Your glorious celebrations of wolves, spiders, sharks, cheetahs, Staffordshire terriers, house sparrows, sea-horses and antelope – even the odd axolotl – reassure us that words about nature, far from being lost forever, can change the way we see the world.

 In the older age group (10 – 12) Pauline Burrows is second with her poem Weeping Willow, Beatrice Widmer is third for her poem Deer, and Josh Copson is highly commended for his excellent poem on a Rowan tree.